What was sundered and undone

 When single shines the triple sun

 Shall be made whole; the two made one

 By Gelfling hand, or else by none.

 - In The Matrix, the Oracle examines Neo and says, "But you know what I'm going to say, don't you?"
-"I'm not the One, he says."
-The Oracle tells him that he has the gift but that he seems to be waiting for something—"Your next life, maybe."
-She then tells him that, soon, Neo's life or that of Morpheus's will hang in the balance, and that he can save himself or Morpheus.
+"I'm not the One," he says.
+The Oracle tells him that he has the gift but that he seems to be waiting for something.
+"Your next life, maybe."
+She then tells him that, soon, Neo's life and that of Morpheus will hang in the balance, and that he can save himself or Morpheus.
 Because Neo believes (but the Oracle did not confirm) that he is not the One, Neo chooses to save Morpheus.
 Neo dies and arrives in his next life once he disbelieves the reality of the Matrix.

-- The prophecy at the heart of the Harry Potter novels does not describe the eventual triumph of good over evil, but instead simply declares that Harry and Voldemort are destined to battle each other to the death.
-The aftermath of that battle is not something the prophecy is concerned with.
+- The prophecy at the heart of the novels does not describe the eventual triumph of good over evil, but instead simply declares that Harry and Voldemort are destined to battle each other to the death.
+The aftermath of that battle is not something with which the prophecy is concerned.